aspnetzero/documents/docs/en/Clustered-Environment.md

 ASPNET Boilerplate's [background job system](https://aspnetboilerplate.com/Pages/Documents/Background-Jobs-And-Workers) is used to queue tasks to be executed in the background.
 Background job queue is persistent and a queued task is guaranteed to be executed (it is re-tried if it fails).

 If you want to run background jobs in multiple instances ASPNET Boilerplates provides you Hangfire implementation.
-You can replace background job system with hangfire.
+You can replace background job system with Hangfire.
 It is already implemented in ASPNET Zero.
 To enable Hangfire, go to the `WebConsts.cs` and set `HangfireDashboardEnabled` true.

 _WebConsts.cs_
 ```csharp